AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/api/optical-character-recognition.md

 keywords: OCR;text presence;optical character recognition
 solution: Experience Platform
 title: Text Presence and Optical Character Recognition
-description: In the Content and Commerce AI API, the Text Presence / Optical Character Recognition (OCR) service can indicate if text is present in a given image.
+description: In the Content Tagging API, the Text Presence / Optical Character Recognition (OCR) service can indicate if text is present in a given image.
 If text is present, OCR can return the text.
 exl-id: 85b976a7-0229-43e9-b166-cdbd213b867f
 ---
 # Text Presence and Optical Character Recognition

 >[!NOTE]
 >
->Content and Commerce AI is in beta.
+>Content Tagging is in beta.
 The documentation is subject to change.

 The Text Presence / Optical Character Recognition (OCR) service, when given an image, can indicate if text is present in the image.
 If text is present, OCR can return the text.